Votes

-- B Magic's 'poppin in ya livin room like JC' bar
+- B Magic's punchlines, especially the 'poppin in ya livin room like JC' bar, were frequently quoted as highlights.

-- B Magic's entourage being loud and distracting
+- A member of B Magic's entourage was widely criticized for being excessively loud and distracting.

 Related Battles